-Following the IPO, EPA Holdings is entitled to receive Equity Performance Awards through its RP Holdings Class C Special Interest.
-Equity Performance Awards owed to EPA Holdings will be recognized as an equity transaction when the obligation becomes due and will impact the income allocated to non-controlling interest related to the RP Holdings Class C Special Interest at that time.
-The Equity Performance Awards will be payable in RP Holdings Class B Interests for which we will issue the same number of our Class B ordinary shares, which may be subsequently exchanged for our Class A ordinary shares.
+EPA Holdings is entitled to receive Equity Performance Awards through its RP Holdings Class C Special Interest.
+Equity Performance Awards owed to EPA Holdings will be recognized as an equity transaction when the obligation becomes due and will impact the income allocated to non-controlling interest related to the RP Holdings Class C Special Interest.
+The Equity Performance Awards will be payable in RP Holdings Class B Interests that will be exchanged upon issuance for Class A ordinary shares.
 We do not currently expect any material Equity Performance Awards to be payable until certain performance conditions are met, which we do not expect to occur until the mid-2020s.